AudeWillart/divi-custom-modules/README.md

 ## Use :

-• Add the code of the function.php file to the file of the same name in your child theme.
+• Add the code of the function.php file to the file of the same name in your child theme.<br>
-• Add the custom-modules folder to the root of your child theme.
+• Add the custom-modules folder to the root of your child theme.<br>
+• Update all pages